Data-driven stabilization of continuous-time systems with noisy input-output data: Introduction

-The main advantage of our approach over the existing studies on derivative-free output-feedback control \cite{Bosso2025,Bosso2025arXiv,Gao2025,Bosso2025Noisy,Possieri2026} is that it provides a necessary and sufficient condition for informativity of original continuous-time data.
-The existing methods process continuous-time data via filtering and sampling, which yields stabilization conditions that depend on pre-processing parameters.
-In the proposed method, we embed continuous-time data into synthesis operators, by extending the approach proposed for state-feedback stabilization in \cite{Wakaiki2025Cont}.
+The main advantage of our approach over the existing methods for derivative-free output-feedback control \cite{Bosso2025,Bosso2025arXiv,Gao2025,Bosso2025Noisy,Possieri2026,Li2026} is that it directly characterizes the informativity of the original continuous-time data.
+Existing methods employ sampled or filtered data representations.
+The resulting conditions are typically sufficient for controller design and depend on tuning parameters introduced by sampling or filtering.
+In the proposed method, we embed continuous-time data into synthesis operators by extending the approach proposed for state-feedback stabilization in \cite{Wakaiki2025Cont}.
 This operator-theoretic approach allows a seamless extension of data-matrix techniques developed for discrete-time systems to the continuous-time setting.
-Consequently, the available continuous-time data are fully exploited without the need for intermediate filtering or sampling.
-The synthesis operators used in this study are a variant of those in frame theory \cite{Christensen2016} and are closely related to the modulating function method \cite{Shinbrot1954} for system identification; see also the survey article \cite{Preisig1993} for this identification method.
+In our framework, both necessity and sufficiency for informativity can be addressed in terms of the original continuous-time data without introducing sampling or filtering parameters.
+The synthesis operators used in this study are variants of those in frame theory \cite{Christensen2016} and are closely related to the modulating function method \cite{Shinbrot1954} for system identification; see also the survey article \cite{Preisig1993} for this identification method.

+Another important distinction lies in the data setting.
+The existing studies assume that the available data are given as a single input-output trajectory.
+In contrast, our framework explicitly accommodates multiple input-output trajectories.
+This feature is particularly relevant for data-driven stabilization of unstable systems, where obtaining a single long trajectory may be impractical because the response may grow rapidly.
+Even in such scenarios, the proposed method can be used to design a stabilizing controller from a collection of short input-output trajectories.

-Technically, our approach also differs from existing literature \cite{Bosso2025,Bosso2025arXiv,Gao2025,Bosso2025Noisy,Possieri2026} in terms of model representation.
-Existing methods are based on state-space realizations.
-In contrast, we directly employ continuous-time AR models to extend the synthesis-operator approach \cite{Wakaiki2025Cont} to output-feedback stabilization, as in the discrete-time framework \cite{Waarde2023TAC} This direct treatment is enabled by the behavioral framework~\cite{Willems1986a, Willems1986b, Willems1987} and the associated concept of quadratic differential forms~\cite{Willems1998}.
+Our approach also differs from the those in the existing literature in terms of model representation.
+While existing methods are based on state-space realizations, we employ a continuous-time AR representation.
+This choice allows us to extend the synthesis-operator approach in \cite{Wakaiki2025Cont} to output-feedback stabilization, as in the discrete-time setting~\cite{Waarde2023TAC}.
+This treatment is enabled by the behavioral framework~\cite{Willems1986a, Willems1986b, Willems1987} and the associated concept of quadratic differential forms~\cite{Willems1998}.

-\subsubsection{Organization.}
+\subsubsection{Organization}